National Wetland Condition Assessment:

 INDICATORS

-EPA updated field protocols for several indicators between 2011 and 2016, described below.
-These indicators all showed significant changes in the wetland area assessed for 2016.
-Because it is not possible to determine whether changes between surveys were related to the protocol changes or to actual changes in condition, EPA did not include estimates of change for these indicators in this report.
+The EPA updated field protocols and indicator score calculation for the physical alteration indicators between 2016 and 2021, as described below.
+The changes were substantive enough that it is not possible to calculate changes between surveys; thus, the EPA did not include estimates of change for these indicators in this report.

 BENCHMARKS